 Rabbits have been adored and loved by people for centuries.
 They are found throughout the world and have a place in children’s books, TV and toys.
 The Easter Bunny is probably the most famous of all and Bugs Bunny may be a close second.
 Could an animal which is so widely loved ever cause a problem?
 Have no doubt about it; rabbits can become a destructive pest around the home.

-Related articles: ARMADILLO GROUNDHOGS OPOSSUM SKUNK
+Related articles: ARMADILLO GROUNDHOGS OPOSSUM RABBIT FUR MITES SKUNK

 RABBIT PROBLEMS AROUND THE HOME